mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 # MariaDB MaxScale as a Binlog Server
-MariaDB MaxScale is a database proxy that sits between a database layer and the clients of that database, the binlog router described here is somewhat different to that original concept, moving MariaDB MaxScale down to play a role within the database layer itself.
+MariaDB MaxScale is a dynamic data routing platform that sits between a database layer and the clients of that database, the binlog router described here is somewhat different to that original concept, moving MariaDB MaxScale down to play a role within the database layer itself.

 In a traditional MySQL replication setup a single master server is created and a set of slaves MySQL instances are configured to pull the binlog files from that master to the slaves.
 There are some problems, however, in this setup; when the number of slaves grows an increasing load is placed on the master, to serve the binlogs to each slave.
 When the master server fails, some action must be performed on every slave server before a new server can become the master server.